 Most of us in marketing and sales are after one thing: more closed sales.
 Oh, and if we could get that additional revenue without adding to our crazy workload or tight marketing budget, that would be nice too right?

-Well, leveraging the power of video is one way to make that happen.
+Well, leveraging the power of video marketing is one way to make that happen.
 By creating video content that is strategically designed to move your leads through the sales funnel, you can get more leads, close more sales, and even save time and money along the way.

 Before we get into how to do that, let’s take a step back and briefly review what the sales funnel stages are.